Brian Dooreck MD

 What is the difference between the endoscopic therapy options available for GERD?

-Again, the goal of endoscopic therapy or surgical treatment is to strengthen the barrier to acid reflux.
+Again, endoscopic therapy or surgical treatment aims to strengthen the barrier to acid reflux.
 That "barrier" is the lower esophageal sphincter (LES).

 Endoscopic therapy options use either heat or fundoplication.